Precious Metals

 Annual contributions to IRAs are limited to $7,000 per year, or $8,000 if you’re over age 50.
 This is across all IRA accounts, not per account, so if you have multiple IRA accounts, you can only contribute $7,000 total across all of them.

 These contribution limits do not apply to rollovers, however, which allows you to fund an IRA by rolling over assets from an existing 401(k), 403(b), TSP, IRA, or similar account.
-By bypassing the annual contribution limits with a rollover, you can get your IRA fully funded and put it to work investing in a wide variety of potential investments.
+By bypassing the annual contribution limits with a rollover, you can get your IRA fully funded and put it to work purchasing a wide variety of potential assets.

 Rules on Distributions